aws-amplify/docs/docs/cli/geo/maps.md

 ```
 Answering `No` will retain the previously set default.

 That's it!
 You can now render maps in your application.
-Follow the steps as listed [here](~/lib/geo/maps.md) for Javascript applications.
+Follow the library documentation as listed [here](~/lib/geo/maps.md).